owlbarn/actor/README.md

 # Todo

-Architecture: study KV store and PUB/SUB

 How to express arbitrary DGA?
 How to express loop?

-Need to separate the shuffling from Context as a module/function
+Apply function.

 Interface to Irmin or HDFS to provide persistent storage

-Imply apply function then test

 Test delay-bounded and error-bounded barrier

 Split Context module into server and client two modules

+Implement parameter.mli

 # How to compile & run it?